arc06e/Console-Cost-of-Living-Calculator/README.md

   *  one finished, can invoke 'all' total to sum up all of the different stored totals together

 ## Intended Improvements
-Right now, this app greatly expedites the calculations of my month bills and expenses, but I am still obligated to record these values manually somewhere else.
+Right now, this app greatly expedites the calculations of my monthly bills and expenses, but I am still obligated to record these values manually somewhere else.
 It would be great to expand this app by connecting it to a database that, upon request, stores the monthly totals after each calculation.